Homes for Smart Ageing Universal Design Challenge

 The Homes for Smart Ageing Universal Design Challenge (HSAUDC) 2017 was a call for ideas to improve the quality of life for older people in Ireland.
 Based on a Universal Design approach, the ideas will help create communities and homes that are purpose-built for lifetime living.
 By promoting ideas that demonstrate innovation in design, the HSAUDC hoped not only to improve the quality of life for older persons, but ultimately for everyone.

 The Challenge was overseen by the Department of Housing in partnership with the Centre for Excellence in Universal Design which coordinated the design and delivery of the HSAUDC.
-An initiative under the Rebuilding Ireland programme (Action 2.19), the challenge aims to stimulate and encourage the design and construction industries to be innovative in designing and delivering housing solutions for older people.
+An initiative under the Rebuilding Ireland programme (Action 2.19), the challenge aimed to stimulate and encourage the design and construction industries to be innovative in designing and delivering housing solutions for older people.

 The launch of the Homes for Smart Ageing Universal Design Challenge (HSAUDC) 2017 legacy book took place in Farmleigh on Tuesday the 20th November 2018